Yoga Studies (YGST)

 YGST 6055 Modern Yoga, Mindfulness, Social Change (3 semester hours)

 Yoga entered European and North American consciousness following Swami Vivekananda's lecture at the Parliament of the World's Religions in 1893.
-In the 20th century, Paramahamsa Yogananda, Mahatma Gandhi, Swami Sivananda, Swami Krishnamacharya and many others introduced large groups of people to the principles and practices of Yoga.
-Buddhist meditation became popular in the mid-20th century through the work of Jack Kornfield, Sharon Salzburg, and others.
-The course will explore this legacy and the effectiveness of these techniques in effecting Gandhian-inspired social change.
-Offered even Falls.
+In the 20th century, Paramahamsa Yogananda, Mahatma Gandhi, Swami Sivananda, Swami Krishnamacharya, and many others introduced large groups of people to the principles and practices of Yoga.
+Buddhist and mindfulness meditations became popular in the mid-20th century through the work of Jack Kornfield, Sharon Salzburg, and others.
+The course explores social change inspired by the Dharmic Traditions.

 YGST 6060 Health Science and Yoga II (3 semester hours)

-This course will expand upon YGST 6010 Health Science and Yoga I including integration of concepts of both western and Yoga anatomy as they pertain to illness.
-The potential therapeutic benefits of yoga practices including asana, pranayama, meditation, Bhavana, mantra, Mudra, nyasa as well as vihara (lifestyle modification) and application of yamas and niyamas will be discussed.
-Students will obtain skills in critically evaluating scientific Yoga research.
+This course will expand upon YGST 6010 Health Science and Yoga I including integration of concepts of both modern science and the subtle body.
+The potential therapeutic benefits of yoga practices including asana, pranayama, meditation, mantra, mudra, as well as vihara (lifestyle modification) and applied yoga philosophy will be discussed.
+Students will obtain skills in critically evaluating scientific Yoga research and will create an evidence-informed yoga program for a specific client population.

 YGST 6070 Yoga Therapy Applications (3 semester hours)